Battle of Sunzha River: Battle

 Following his victory over the Safavids in the Battle of Torches in May 1583, which consolidated Ottoman control over Shirvan, Osman Pasha was ordered by the Sublime Porte to march to Kefe, with the aim of overthrowing the rebellious Crimean Khan Mehmed Giray, who had refused to send troops to the Caucasus to fight against the Safavids since 1579.
 The Pasha departed from Derbent on October 21 and headed west with an elite force of approximately 4,000 soldiers, mainly veterans of the Shirvan campaign.

 On October 28, as the Ottomans attempted to cross the Sunzha River—a tributary of the Terek River known in Ottoman sources as Kanlı Sevinç Suyu—they were ambushed by a coalition army consisting of Don Cossacks and Chechens under the command of Shikh-Murza Okotsky.

 According to Osman Pasha’s own account to a Russian envoy, the initial Cossack force was almost entirely wiped out, with only around 200 fighters escaping.
 However, the Ottomans soon found themselves under continued harassment: over the next three days, the retreating Chechen and Cossack forces launched guerrilla-style ambushes from the forests, and set fire to large sections of the steppe, slowing the Ottoman advance toward Kerch and inflicting further losses.

-Although the Ottomans succeeded in repelling the initial assault and destroying a Cossack fortified camp, the disruption and attrition they suffered led modern historians to interpret the outcome as a tactical Ottoman victory but a strategic success for the Chechen–Cossack coalition.
+The Ottomans succeeded in repelling the initial assault and destroying a Cossack fortified camp.

 Aftermath

-Although Ottoman troops succeeded in repelling the initial ambush at the Sunzha River and destroying a Cossack camp, the continued guerrilla attacks and scorched-earth tactics severely impeded their movement.
-The campaign toward Kefe was slowed considerably, and the Ottoman column suffered substantial attrition during its march.

 After regrouping, the Ottoman contingent continued its advance through the Northern Caucasus and moved westward across the Kuban River and the Taman Peninsula, eventually reaching Kerch and returning to Kefe.
 In the following year, elements of these forces participated in operations against the Crimean Khanate, successfully overthrowing Mehmed Giray and installing İslam Giray on the Crimean throne.

 In subsequent years, the Ottoman Turks and Crimean Tatars continued to launch attempts to pass through the North Caucasus in order to reach the South Caucasus.
 The Muscovite tsar renounced any connection with the activities of ‘those fugitive and lawless Cossacks’.